planetfederal/schema/README.md

 ## Version 0.15.2

 The Schema repository holds the protocol buffer message schemas used to exchange data between systems.
-The commands below will create Protobuf classes for use in iOS, Python, and JVM (Clojure, Java, Android) runtimes.
+The commands below will create Protobuf classes for use in iOS, Python, Golang, and JVM (Clojure, Java, Android) runtimes.
-Javascript will use the `actions.json` and `events.json` since the contents of the file is already native to the language.
+Javascript will use the `actions.json` and `events.json` since the contents of these files are already native to the language.

 ## Building Schema Artifacts
+- sh and Bash (**version 4+**) are required to build (available on most Linux distributions by default)
+- on OS X
+  - `brew install bash` to get v4.
+  - make sure scripts run with bash v4 -- can likely be accomplished by changing script headers to be `#!/usr/local/bin/bash`
-> As of version 0.14.0, you no longer need NodeJS/NPM to build the artifacts.
-You will need sh and Bash (available on most Linux distributions by default, easily installed on OSX/MacOS.
-Cigwin may work on Windows, but it has not been tested.).
+- Cigwin may work on Windows, but it has not been tested

+### Commits merged to `master` **must** increment the version in `script/version.json`.

+### Also run golang.sh to update the go source as it's not auto-generated and deployed by Jenkins

+---
 The schema definitions are contained in `actions.json` and `events.json`.
 For artifacts that need/use a version number, the version is in `script/version.json`.
 Any PRs that make changes to the schema (or add/delete schema definition files) should always bump the version in `script/version.json`.
 The helper scripts (documented below) will convert the schema